darshil-kaneria/MoonGen-dpdk-v25/README.md

 This means that you'll have to write a custom script to use MoonGen in this mode.

 MoonGen comes with examples in the examples folder which can be used as a basis for custom scripts.
-Reading the example script [l3-load-latency.lua](https://github.com/tumi8/MoonGen/blob/v22.11/examples/l3-load-latency.lua?ts=4) or [quality-of-service-test.lua](https://github.com/tumi8/MoonGen/blob/v22.11/examples/quality-of-service-test.lua?ts=4) is a good way to learn more about our scripting API as these scripts uses most features of MoonGen.
+Reading the example script [l3-load-latency.lua](https://github.com/tumi8/MoonGen/blob/v22.11/examples/l3-load-latency.lua?ts=4) or [quality-of-service-test.lua](https://github.com/tumi8/MoonGen/blob/v22.11/examples/quality-of-service-test.lua?ts=4) is a good way to learn more about our scripting API as these scripts use most features of MoonGen.

 You can run a script like this: